d347h-eth/terraforms/README.md

 # Terraforms

 [Terraforms by Mathcastles](https://opensea.io/collection/terraforms) is a on-chain art masterpiece created by [0x113d](https://twitter.com/0x113d) and [xaltgeist](https://twitter.com/xaltgeist).
-This repository was put together in order to ease the study of their artwork.
+This repository contains all the Solidity contracts and isolated bits of code extracted from them (viewer and prereveal.svg).

 ## Motivation